 Société Internationale de Traumatologie et Médicine des Sports d’Hiver

-On May 15, 2017, Vermont Superior Court issued a 'Final Judgment (Amended)' in an 8-year, nearly-full-time, litigation matter — ruling that 'Rick Howell was in contempt of court and defamed the other ski binding company he founded in 2006, KneeBinding, Inc., for his attempts in 2009 to stop the flow of defective ski bindings (the defective bindings are a correct 'fact' previously-found by the court) that were shipped into the stream of commerce by others who, earlier in 2007, took over KneeBinding, Inc. and squeezed-out Rick in 2008 [paraphrased].
-The court ruled that Rick will pay ~$26,000 for his efforts to keep skiers from being exposed to the defective KneeBinding ski bindings of 2009 [also paraphrased].
-The contempt ruling is because Rick — to insure the mitigation of injury to his customers — respectfully picketed in front of the Vermont Superior Courthouse against the (now court-voided) injunction and against the court's now-factually-confirmed defective bindings.
+On May 15, 2017, Vermont Superior Court issued a 'Final Judgment (Amended)' in an 8-year, nearly-full-time, litigation matter — ruling that 'Rick Howell was in contempt of court and defamed the other ski binding company he founded in 2006 for his attempts in 2009 to stop the flow of defective ski bindings into the market.
+The defective bindings (a correct 'fact' previously-found by the court) were shipped into the stream of commerce by others who, earlier in 2007, squeezed-out Rick in 2008 [paraphrased] from that other ski binding company before that other binding design was completed by Rick.
+The contempt ruling is because, Rick Howell — to insure the mitigation of injury to his customers — respectfully picketed in front of the Vermont Superior Courthouse against the (now court-voided) injunction and against the court's now-factually-confirmed defective bindings to protect his customers.
 Respectfully — does this make any sense?
 How wrong is this judgment?
-The Good News: ALL of the bogus contract claims that were filed against Rick Howell — and the wrongful 8-year injunction — were defeated by Rick Howell and his lawyers.
-All of the opposing contract-claims are defeated.
-The wrongful injunction is now terminated.
+The Good News: ALL of the bogus contract claims that were filed against Rick Howell — and the wrongful 8-year injunction — were squashed by court.
 This is great news.
 This legal effort cost Rick Howell 8-years of nearly full-time activity and $1,500,000 in paid legal fees and business opportunity losses, not to mention other monetary and non-monetary losses.
-Of course, the contempt and the defamation aspects of the current judgment will be appealed by Rick Howell — because Rick will never allow any court to rule that it was wrong to protect his customers from being exposed to defective ski bindings and Rick will never allow any court to find him in contempt and/or causing defamation for attempting to stop the flow of known-defective ski bindings into any stream of commerce.
-Upholding public safety is an established-exception to the collateral bar rule.
-The court's present ruling on contempt and defamation suggests — in opposition to current public policy such as with Takata air bags, New England Compounding pharmaceuticals, GM ignition switches; and in opposition of controlling case law in United States of America v.
-OtisMed — that Rick should have remained silent about the known defective bindings that were incorrectly modified by others, that failed minimum international safety standards, and that were knowingly and wrongly shipped into the stream of commerce by the same-others.
-All of this happened after Rick was wrongly squeezed-out of KneeBinding, Inc.; after the others who took over the company modified the bindings; after the bindings failed minimum international safety standards (2-years earlier, Rick's prototypes received the highest / best test scores — in the history of ski bindings — at the world's only independent ski binding test lab in Munich, Germany); and after Rick went about attempting to stop the flow of the defective bindings through the use of formal, legally-correct venues.
-The defamation ruling is in opposition to current public policy, too: it was good for Tylenol to apply swift and thorough actions to expunge tampered pills from the marketplace.
-Tylenol's parent company's valuation soared as a direct consequence of their own open-actions to impose a massive self-administered recall.
-Rick knew this positive-valuation-effect from his own professional management work at Geze when he successfully co-managed 2 large recalls of Geze ski bindings: Geze sales soared as a direct consequence of Geze's responsible actions to impose fast and broad-ranging recalls.
-There is no defamation when recalls are necessary: in fact, the Tylenol case proves the opposite: business success soars when responsible actions are implemented swiftly and decisively.
+Of course, the contempt and the defamation aspects of that judgment are now being appealed at the Vermont Supreme Court — because Rick Howell will never allow any court to rule that it was wrong to protect his customers from being exposed to defective ski bindings and because Rick Howell will never allow any court to find him in contempt and/or causing defamation for attempting to stop the flow of known-defective ski bindings into any stream of commerce.
+Upholding public safety is an established-exception to the collateral bar rule (exception to court Orders).
+The court's ruling on contempt and defamation suggests — in opposition to current public policy such as with Takata air bags, New England Compounding pharmaceuticals, GM ignition switches; and in opposition of controlling case law in United States of America v.
+OtisMed — that Rick Howell should have remained silent about the known defective bindings that were incorrectly modified by others, that failed minimum international safety standards, and that were knowingly and wrongly shipped into the stream of commerce by the same-others.
+How outrageous!
+Further to this litigation-folly, all of this happened after Rick Howell was wrongly squeezed-out of the other binding company; after the others who took over the company modified the bindings; after the bindings failed minimum international safety standards (2-years earlier, Rick Howell's prototypes received the highest / best test scores — in the history of ski bindings — at the world's only independent ski binding test lab in Munich, Germany); and after Rick went about attempting to stop the flow of the defective bindings through the use of formal, legally-correct venues.
+The defamation ruling is also in opposition to long-standing public policy regarding Tylenol: it was right and just for Tylenol to apply swift and thorough actions to expunge their tampered-pills from the marketplace.
+Tylenol's parent company's valuation soared as a direct consequence of their own actions to immediately conduct a massive self-administered recall.
+Rick Howell knew this positive-valuation-effect from his own professional management work at Geze when he successfully co-managed 2 large recalls of Geze ski bindings: Geze sales soared as a direct consequence of Geze's responsible actions to impose fast and broad-ranging recalls.
+There is no defamation when recalls are necessary: in fact, the Tylenol case and the Geze experience proves the opposite: business success soars when responsible actions are implemented swiftly and decisively.

-Today, Rick Howell continues to own ~34% of KneeBinding, Inc. and hopefully will own ~94% (with no liabilities) after a successful appeal at the Vermont Supreme Court.
-Rick remains confident of a successful appeal on the contempt and defamation issues — and Rick remains confident of preserving his currently-favorable standing in the legal victory over the bogus contract claims that were filed against him 8-years ago that are now defeated (ALL contract claims against Rick Howell are presently defeated).
+Today, Rick Howell continues to own at least ~34% of the other binding company and hopefully will own ~94% (with no liabilities) after a successful appeal at the Vermont Supreme Court.
+Rick remains confident of a successful appeal on the contempt and defamation issues — and Rick remains confident of preserving his currently-favorable standing in the legal victory over the bogus contract claims that were filed against him 8-years ago that are now defeated (ALL contract claims against Rick Howell are defeated).
 And Rick remains confident that the wrongful injunction will remain expunged.

 Vermont Superior Court, Lamoille County, Judge Alden Bryan presiding.

-To successfully prosecute the appeal, Rick is offering a 10-time return in 5-years in exchange for $150,000 at this time.
+To successfully prosecute the appeal, Rick is offering a 10-time return in 5-years in exchange for $200,000 at this time.
 The timing for this funding is at this time because Rick's lawyers can no longer function on contingency as they have functioned during the past 2-years during the final phases of the lower-court litigation.
-The necessary $150,000 must be fully in place at this time.
-Participation in this funding and its related-offer can be consummated by contacting Rick Howell by email at firstname.lastname@example.org by phone at 802.793.4849 or by a direct meeting in Stowe, Vermont at 79 Mansfield View Road.
-This funding effort is bona fide and imperative at this time for the proper ski binding mission to continue forward with positive sustained success.
+The necessary $200,000 must be fully in place at this time.
+Participation in this funding and its related-offer can be consummated by contacting Rick Howell by email: firstname.lastname@example.org; by cell-phone at 802.793.4849; or by a direct meeting in Stowe, Vermont.
+This funding effort is bona fide and imperative at this time for Rick Howell's ski binding mission — now Howell SkiBindings — to continue forward with positive sustained success.

-Clearly, Howell SkiBindings are not KneeBinding ski bindings.
+Clearly, Howell SkiBindings are not like any other ski bindings.

-Rick Howell has parlayed his business and engineering education; ski racing background; professional marketing, manufacturing and distribution management experience; long and repeated history of consumer product development success; specialty ski-binding engineering know-how; newly-patented intellectual property; pro bono scientific research on the validation of the ACL-friendly function; and freshly-tested legal fortitude — to introduce new Howell SkiBindings.
+Rick Howell has parlayed his business and engineering education; ski racing background; professional marketing, manufacturing and distribution management experience; long and repeated history of consumer product development success; specialty ski-binding engineering know-how; newly-patented intellectual property; pro bono scientific research on the validation of the ACL-friendly function; and freshly-tested positive legal outcome (on the contracts) — to introduce new Howell SkiBindings.

 It was inevitable.

-This new, advanced alpine ski binding — Howell 880 Pro — delivers powerful anti-pre-release.
+New Howell 880 Pro — delivers powerful anti-pre-release.
 Never-before-seen edge-control.
 Liteness.
 Durability.
 17mm low stand-height.
-'And a 3rd-mode of lateral heel release to provide the real possibility of ACL-friendly skiing.
+'And a 3rd-mode of lateral heel release to provide ACL-friendly skiing.

 "If Rick's bindings do everything ordinary bindings do — and if there might also be the possibility of mitigating ACL-injury — why wouldn't you ski them?"